hirosystems/docs/docs/platform/deployment-plans.md

 ## Regenerate Plan

 Regenerate plan is helpful when you have changes in your contracts and you wish to create a new deployment plan.

-Regenerate plans can be helpful when:
+The following are a few instances where you will use regenerate deployment plan.

 ### New contract is added